nbari/DALMP/docs/database/forceTruncate.rst

 forceTruncate
 =============

-Force truncate of a table either if are innodb.
+Force truncate of a table either if are `InnoDB <http://en.wikipedia.org/wiki/InnoDB>`_.

 Parameters
 ..........